mperezy/terminal-helper-functions/readme.md

     . ~/.terminal-functions.sh
     ```

+# GoPro Webcam Service
+- I bought a GoPro action camera and I use it as a webcam in Linux, so in order to use it I followed this [Github repo](https://github.com/jschmid1/gopro_as_webcam_on_linux).
+JIC: This repo only works with GoPro Hero 8 and Hero 9.

+- The commands added for this GoPro webcam are: **`goProWebcamService`** and **`editGoProWebcamService`**.

 - Now we must reset or open a new terminal and we're done.
 Enjoy!

 ## Examples about how to use some scripts